 - The language to be studied is not regularly taught at the University of Toronto.
 Funding will not be provided for languages that are offered at U of T, but not offered at a particular time (e.g., summer).

-- Applicants are eligible to receive SELECT funding a maximum of twice.
+- Applicants are eligible to receive SELECT funding a maximum of two times.

 Proposals should demonstrate: